The Bankrate promise

 HO-4 policy exclusions

-In general, HO-4 policies do not include damage from certain perils.
-Here’s a list of typical excluded perils:
+In general, HO-4 policies do not cover damage caused by certain perils, including:

 - Nuclear accident